akashgautam-tiger/TCEMLE_Assignment/README.md

 # TCEMLE_Assignment
-This Repo constains the Excersises on various git commands
+This Repo constains the Excersises on various git commands. merged changes.